 Another big factor in whether to use hot or cold rolled metal will depend on what construction processes you’re planning on using to affix the metal, and what function it’s going to play in your project.

-Is the metal going to be visible, or not?
 The finish of cold rolled steel will be overall better than hot rolled, because of the mill scale that develops when it’s heated.
-Although, some people do like “the look” of hot rolled metal and have incorporated it on the exterior for design purposes.
+Although, some people do like the look of hot rolled metal and have incorporated it on the exterior for design purposes.